 Trauma and Mental Health Informed School Practitioner

-Miss Mason has recently gained her Trauma and Mental Health informed School practitioner status which is designed to inform and empower school staff to respond effectively to vulnerable children and those who have suffered a trauma or have a mental health issue.
+Miss Mason and Mrs Moseley have gained there Trauma and Mental Health informed School practitioner status which is designed to inform and empower school staff to respond effectively to vulnerable children and those who have suffered a trauma or have a mental health issue.
 Without such interventions, painful life experiences are likely to present in challenging behaviour, and/or blocks to learning.
-She will be working with other members of staff to drive the school to become a Trauma Informed School.
+They will be working with other members of staff to drive the school to become a Trauma Informed School.

 Blessed Edward Oldcorne Catholic College is also proud to work closely with local Psychologist Mr Simon Rowe.
 Mr Rowe works closely with the team to offer bespoke Cognitive Behaviour Therapy and psychological support and guidance.
 If a young person does not show improvement as a result of tier 2 support, then we may consult you to refer to Mr Rowe.
 If your family access this support, then you can expect to speak with Mr Rowe who will meet regularly with your son or daughter and communicate with tier 4 services such as CAMHS if appropriate.